imattau/PaiDuan/README.md

 recipient and records the distribution in a public kind 9736 event.
 The treasury address is configured via the `NEXT_PUBLIC_TREASURY_LNADDR` environment variable.

+## Wallet management

+Verify that you control a Lightning address from **Settings → Lightning Wallets**.
+Click **Verify ownership** next to an entry to complete an LNURL-auth challenge against the address's domain.
+Successful verifications are stored with the wallet data when saving your profile.

+Use **Export wallet config** to download an encrypted JSON backup of your `wallets` and any `zapSplits`.
+Restore the data later with **Import wallet config**.
+Backups are encrypted with your current authentication keys so only you can decrypt them.

 ## Transcoding & adaptive bitrate

 Uploaded videos are transcoded to multiple WebM resolutions and served adaptively.